Fiona-J-W/cpp_tutorial/src/01_getting_started.md

 To represent further characters like the “Ä”, “Ö”, “Ü” and “ß” several chars have to be combined to a sequence (this is called UTF-8 and you shouldn't use anything else).
-The problem with this approach is, that the number of chars ans logical characters in strings differ.
+The problem with this approach is, that the number of chars and logical characters in strings differ.
 There is no reasonable solution to that problem (In case you heard about
 UTF-32: It isn't either, since there is something called “combining characters”).

 Let's take a short look at how chars can be used: